syncfusion-content/winui-docs/winui/TreeView/Checkbox.md

 ## CheckBox State

-`TreeView` process [IsChecked](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.TreeView.Engine.TreeViewNode.html#Syncfusion_UI_Xaml_TreeView_Engine_TreeViewNode_IsChecked) property (checkbox state) of `TreeViewNode` based on [CheckBoxMode](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.TreeView.SfTreeView.html#Syncfusion_UI_Xaml_TreeView_SfTreeView_CheckBoxMode) property. `CheckBoxMode` defines how parent and child node's checkbox state updates when user check or un-check the node.
+The `TreeView` process [IsChecked](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.TreeView.Engine.TreeViewNode.html#Syncfusion_UI_Xaml_TreeView_Engine_TreeViewNode_IsChecked) property (checkbox state) of `TreeViewNode` based on [CheckBoxMode](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.TreeView.SfTreeView.html#Syncfusion_UI_Xaml_TreeView_SfTreeView_CheckBoxMode) property. `CheckBoxMode` defines how parent and child node's checkbox state updates when user check or un-check the node.
 By default, its value is `None`.
 Checkbox contains the following three states:

 * `None`: Check and uncheck are updates only in the view, but it will not affect the CheckedItems collection.
 * `Individual`: Checkbox state affect individual node only, and it does not affect the parent node or child nodes checkbox state or  `IsChecked` property value.